Green and black poison dart frog

-The green-and-black poison dart frog (Dendrobates auratus), also known as the green-and-black poison arrow frog and green poison frog (among others), is a brightly colored member of the order Anura native to Central America and northwestern parts of South America.
-This species has also been introduced to Hawaii.
-It is one of the most variable of all poison dart frogs next to Dendrobates tinctorius and some Oophaga spp.
-It is considered to be of least concern from a conservation standpoint by the International Union for Conservation of Nature.
+The green-and-black poison dart frog (Dendrobates auratus), also known as the green-and-black poison arrow frog and green poison frog (among others), is a brightly-colored member of the order Anura native to southern Central America and Colombia.
+This species has also been introduced to Oahu, Hawaii in an effort to lower mosquito numbers.
+It is one of the most variably colored species of poison dart frogs, after D. tinctorius, Adelphobates galactonotus and some Oophaga species.
+From a conservation standpoint, it is considered to be of least concern by the International Union for Conservation of Nature.